robertdebock/learn-terraform/BASIC/1-introduction.md

 |-------------|------------|
 |45 minutes   |none        |

+Goal: Get to know each other and hear about how the course will be held.

+## Assignment

 Please tell something about yourself.

-- Who are you?
+- [ ] Who are you?
-- From 0 to 10, what's your experience with: linux, cloud, git, terraform?
+- [ ] From 0 to 10, what's your experience with: linux, cloud, git, terraform?
-- What do you want to learn?
+- [ ] What do you want to learn?

 ## Terraform?